battre/autocomplete-attribute-explainer/README.md

 > **Context:**
 >
-> The some websites in a country may ask users to break their address into
+> Depending on the country, some websites may ask users to break their address
-> atomic tokens (e.g. by asking for a floor number and apartment number in
+> into atomic tokens (e.g. by asking for the floor and apartment number in
-> separate fields) while other websites in the same country ask the user may ask
+> separate fields) while other websites in the same country ask the user to
-> the user to provide compound data (e.g. by asking to enter the floor number
+> provide compound data (e.g. by asking to enter the floor number and apartment
-> and apartment number in a single field).
+> number in a single field).

 > **Proposal:**
 >